-- Screen 99% of newborns in Mississippi for genetic disorders. - Provide adequate follow-up and referral for 99% of newborns with inconclusive or presumptive positive screen results. - Maintain the rate of repeat screens due to inadequate or rejected specimens at less than 5%. - Assure that at least 99% of children diagnosed with genetic disorders receive medical care/treatment and case management services. - Increase the number of hospitals reporting to the state birth defects registry to 52 (100% of birthing hospitals).
+- Screen 100% of newborns in Mississippi for genetic disorders. - Provide adequate follow-up and referral for 100% of newborns with inconclusive or presumptive positive screen results. - Maintain the rate of repeat screens due to inadequate or rejected specimens at less than 5%. - Assure that at least 99% of children diagnosed with genetic disorders receive medical care/treatment and case management services. - Maintain 100% of birthing hospitals in the state reporting to the birth defects registry (52 hospitals).